monkoose/neocodeium/README.md

 NeoCodeium provides `:NeoCodeium` user command, which has some useful actions:
 - `:NeoCodeium auth` - authenticates the user and saves the API token.
 - `:NeoCodeium[!] disable` - disables completions.
-With the bang also stops the codeium server.
+With the bang also stops the windsurf server.
 - `:NeoCodeium enable` - enables NeoCodeium completion.
 - `:NeoCodeium[!] toggle` - toggles NeoCodeium completion.
 Convey the bang to disable command.
 - `:NeoCodeium disable_buffer` - disables NeoCodeium completion in the current buffer.
 - `:NeoCodeium enable_buffer` - enables NeoCodeium completion in the current buffer.
 - `:NeoCodeium toggle_buffer` - toggles NeoCodeium completion in the current buffer.
 - `:NeoCodeium open_log` - opens new tab with the log output.
 More information is in the [logging](#logging) section.
-- `:NeoCodeium chat` - opens browser with the Codeium Chat.
+- `:NeoCodeium chat` - opens browser with the Windsurf Chat.
-- `:NeoCodeium restart` - restarts Codeium server (useful if the server stops responding for any reason).
+- `:NeoCodeium restart` - restarts the server (useful if the server stops responding for any reason).

 You can also use the same commands in your Lua scripts by calling: